justjulio95/read-me-generator/README.md

 ## Installation
 To install the necessary dependencies please run the following command:

-`npm test`
+TEST

 ## Usage
-whenever

-undefined
+TEST

+## License

+This project is licensed under the GNU license

 ## Contributing
-fork and push for review
+TEST

 ## Tests
 To run tests, run the following command:

-'npm inquirer'
+`TEST`

 ## Questions
-If there are any questions concerning this project, please open an issue or contact me directly at just.julio95@gmail.com.
+If there are any questions concerning this project, please open an issue or contact me directly at TEST@TEST.COM.

-If you would like to see more of my work, please visit my [Github](https://github.com/justjulio95).
+If you would like to see more of my work, please visit my [Github](https://github.com/TEST).